Watch: Minnesota health officials hold media briefing on COVID-19 | Wadena Pioneer Journal

-Speakers included Commissioner of Health Jan Malcolm and MDH State Epidemiologist and Medical Advisor Dr. Ruth Lynfield.
+Speakers included Commissioner of Health Jan Malcolm and MDH Infectious Diseases Director Kris Ehresmann.

 Watch video of the event below.